message/iata/VN.md

 - This does not apply to passengers younger than 2 years.
 5. Airline crew arriving at Tan Son Nhat International Airport (SGN) must have a printed negative COVID-19 RT-LAMP or RT-PCR test taken at most 72 hours before arrival.
 The test result must be in English.
 6. Passengers and airline crew are subject to a COVID-19 test upon arrival.
-7. Passengers are subject to quarantine for 7 days.
+7. Passengers are subject to quarantine for up to 7 days.
 8. Airline crew must make a medical declaration and are subject to self-isolation until their next flight.
 9. Suspension of visa exemptions for British nationals and for nationals of Denmark, Finland, France, Germany, Norway, Spain and Sweden.
 10. Suspension of visa exemptions for nationals of Belarus, Italy, Japan, Korea (Rep.) and Russian Fed. with a normal passport.